Best areas to buy in Manchester

 Regent Road is a main artillery road that until recently has been overlooked for regeneration.
 It is likely benefitting from the overspill of Salford and surrounding areas.
 With its ideal location and the promise of Regent Plaza changing the skyline, it will only become a more desirable place to live.

 M14 has some of the lowest average property prices on our list, but the rental yields to be achieved are phenomenal.
 Being so close to the University of Manchester, we predict rental yields are buoyed by student demand.
 This could be an area to consider if you are looking to invest in student property in Manchester.

 Manchester is one of the UK’s most exciting cities and more people are recognising its appeal.
 It is one of the fastest growing places in the UK which lends itself to property investment as there will be consistent demand.
 If you are convinced that you want to invest in a buy-to-let in Manchester, contact one of our investment consultants who will be able to assist you with your property search.

-If you are still not sure whether Manchester is for you, why not download our buy to let investment guide to learn more about what you should look for in a buy to let property, or read our best places to invest guide to discover other places we think are worth considering.
+If you are still not sure whether Manchester is for you, download our buy to let investment guide to learn more about what you should look for in a buy to let property, or read our best places to invest in property 2021 guide to discover other places we think are worth considering.

 Start your property journey...

 Are you curious?